As wolves recover, calls in Wisconsin to end endangered species listing grow

 Another 176 were killed through the renewed authority to use lethal force in response to attacks on livestock and other domestic animals.

-If Trump succeeds in removing wolves from the protected list, Wisconsites could hunt them again, Scott Walter, a DNR large carnivore specialist, said in an email.
+If Trump succeeds in removing wolves from the protected list, Wisconsites could hunt them again, Scott Walter, a DNR large carnivore specialist, said.
 But the DNR would first need to draw up rules such as creating quotas and a permit application process, he said.

 Damage payments begin

 In 1983, the state established an income-tax checkoff allowing residents to donate to support federally protected species.
-It earmarked 3%, or up to $100,000 a year, to pay for damage from wolves and other protected species.
+It earmarked 3 percent, or up to $100,000 a year, to pay for damage from wolves and other protected species.

 Wisconsin doled out its first wolf damage payment in 1985.
 A Douglas County farmer received $200 for killed sheep.